GlasslabGames/Platform/servers/lib/admin/admin.README.md

 Controllers
 ========

-Apis in config.js can be seen in the routes.internal.map.js.
+Apis in config.js can be accessed via the internal server and can be seen in the routes.internal.map.js.

 ## config.js